M1-Elmasry/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## print all groups related to current user

 # 3-new_owner
 ## change hello file from it owner to betty

+# 4-empty
+## create create an empty file called hello